Viyaan/StormKafkaStreamingMongodb/README.md

 KafkaSpoutTopology has the below components

-storm.kafka.KafkaSpout - > Storm API to recieve messages from Kafka and emits to WordSpitBolt
+org.apache.storm.kafka.spout.KafkaSpout - > Storm API to recieve messages from Kafka and emits to MongoInsertBolt

 MongoInsertBolt -->  Writes the stream into Mongo